pedroetb/rsync-incremental-backup/README.md

   * `--no-W`: ensures that rsync's delta-transfer algorithm is used, so it never transfers whole files if they are present at target.
 Omit only when you have a high bandwidth to target, backup may be faster.
   * `--partial-dir`: put a partially transferred file into specified directory, instead of using a hidden file in the original path of transferred file.
 Mandatory for allow partial transfers and avoid misleads with incomplete/corrupt files.

-* Used only for local backups:
+* Used only for local backup:
   * `-W`: ignores rsync's delta-transfer algorithm, so it always transfers whole files.
 When you have a high bandwidth to target (local filesystem or LAN), backup may be faster.

-* Used only for system backup:
+* Used only for system (and system-remote) backups:
   * `-A`: preserve ACLs (implies -p).

+* Used only for system remote backup:
+  * `-M--fake-super`: simulates super-user activities at remote side, by saving/restoring the privileged attributes via special extended attributes, that are attached to each file.
+The filesystem on the remote host must support extended attributes.
+The `-M` (same as `--remote-option`) prefix is used to apply the option only to remote side of the transfer.
+  * `--numeric-ids`: transfer numeric values for user and group IDs, rather than using user and group names and mapping them at both ends.

 * Used only for log sending:
   * `-r`: recurse into directories.
   * `--remove-source-files`: sender removes synchronized files (non-dir).

-* Used only for system remote backup:
-  * `--fake-super`: simulates super-user activities by saving/restoring the privileged attributes via special extended attributes that are attached to each file.
-The filesystem on the remote host must support extended attributes.
-  * `--numeric-ids`: transfer numeric group and user IDs rather than using user and group names and mapping them at both ends.

 ## Including and excluding files and directories